 By plurality rule, candidate M lost on page 11.
 Now let's say her party gerrymanders the borders of her election district.
 It adds in voters, pictured in purple, who tend to like the party and cuts out some who don't.
-In this safe-seat district, bluish voters can elect M or an even less central candidate who may polarize politics.4
+In this safe-seat district, bluish voters can elect M or a less central candidate who might polarize politics.